VitorTancredi/chat-flutter/README.md

 # chat_flutter

-Chat with flutter and firebase
+A Chat Application With Flutter and Firebase :)

 ## Getting Started